brainstormforce/whats-new-rss/README.md

   - `getLastPostUnixTime` (function, optional): You can use this method to fetch the saved UnixTime from your server when needed.
 - `flyout` (object, optional): Configuration for the flyout.
   - `title` (string, optional): Title of the flyout.
+  - `innerContent` (object, optional): Configuration for the inner content.
   - `excerpt` (object, optional): Configuration for the excerpt.
   - `wordLimit` (number | null, optional): Total length of the content to keep after trimming.
 Default is `500 words`.
 Provide `null` to disable excerpt.
   - `moreSymbol` (string, optional): Symbol to append after excerpt.
 Default: `&hellip;`: &hellip;